Nico Young Project

 Jervois has completed infill drilling at Nico Young in early 2018 aiming to upgrade a section of the resource to JORC Indicated category and proving up shallow, higher grade cobalt zones that may be amenable to early mining.

-A Pre-Feasibility Study (PFS) for Nico Young is underway and expected to be complete by the end of Q3 CY2018.
+A Pre-Feasibility Study (PFS) for Nico Young is underway and expected to be completed soon.